jefffroman/clawsome/README.md

 `claw.yaml` is parsed once at startup; editing requires a restart.
 The shipped `claw.example.yaml` is a runnable template with inline comments.
-Tokens and passwords live in separate `*_file:` paths (mode 0600) so the yaml itself is safe to share as a config example.

 → See [`docs/configuration.md`](docs/configuration.md) for the full key-by-key reference.